OpenClassrooms/CodeGenerator/README.md

     // implement setUp
 ```
+In this part, create stub (here `ViewModelFileObjectStub1`) with excepted values to compare with the actual object
 ### step 3 : create RequestDTO and RequestBuilder
 The request are used as parameter in generator main method
+Create class `ViewModelGeneratorRequestDTO`and his implementation (missing here):

 ``` php
 # src/Generator/Domain/SubDomain/DTO/Request